 Non-degree enrollment status is designed for students who wish to take courses but do not plan to pursue a degree.
 Non-degree students do not qualify for financial aid.
 Non-degree students are part-time students and are expected to enroll in no more than eight credits per term.
-If enrolling in more than eight credits per term, a non-degree student will be charged tuition fees as fully admitted student.
+Students wishing to take more than 8 credits per term must be admitted as a degree-seeking student.

 Non-degree enrollment status does not require a formal admission process or formal entrance requirements.
 There is a $30 non-refundable application fee.
 Enrollment as a non-degree student does not guarantee regular admission to the University.
 Students wishing to apply for full admission should refer to the appropriate instructions for first year, transfer, postbac, graduate admissions, or postdoctoral.

 Please note that academic performance is not the sole criterion for admission to the university.
 The university may evaluate a person's behavior and background to determine their ability to maintain the standards of academic and professional conduct expected at the university.
 Simply qualifying for admission does not guarantee admission.